rossta/seymour/README.md

 # Seymour

-Activities feeds with Redis.
+Activities feeds audiences with Redis.
 Feed me, Seymour, please!

 Seymour is a library for distributing activity items to Redis-backed activity feeds in a Rails application.